apache/flink/docs/dev/table/connect.md

 .with_format(
     Avro()

-    # required: define the schema either by using an Avro specific record class
+    # optional: define the schema explicitly using an Avro specific record class.
+    # This overrides default behavior that uses table's schema as format schema.
     .record_class("full.qualified.user.class.name")

-    # or by using an Avro schema
+    # optional: define the schema explicitly using an Avro schema.
+    # This overrides default behavior that uses table's schema as format schema.
     .avro_schema(
         "{"
         "  \"type\": \"record\","